cudmore/startupnotify/readme.md

 Use `crontab -e` and append these lines to your crontab file.

+At a command prompt

+    crontab -e

+Select pico editor and paste the efollowing at the end of the file.

 ```
 @reboot (sleep 10; /usr/bin/python3 /home/pi/startupnotify/startuptweet.py booted)
 @reboot (sleep 10; /usr/bin/python3 /home/pi/startupnotify/startupmailer.py booted)
 ```
+Quit pico editor with keyboard ctrl+x